-Here, the trial court took away Ford's rights without the needed safeguards.
-The Court of Appeals originally granted an immediate appeal, as required by Georgia law, and then another panel changed course without addressing the merits of the claims.
-The Court should reconsider this appeal to provide businesses and other members of the public with confidence that if they do business in Georgia and are sued here, their fundamental rights will be honored by the courts.
+Here, Ford's rights were taken away without safeguards.
+The trial court deprived Ford of its right to defend the case on the merits even though Plaintiffs' ability to establish liability was unaffected by the alleged violations of the trial court's evidentiary rulings.
+An immediate appeal, as required by Georgia law, can provide businesses and other members of the public with the confidence that if they do business in Georgia and are sued here, that their fundamental rights will not be taken away unless they have engaged in misconduct justifying that result.